andrew-johnson-4/TokenPolice/README.md

 # Vocabulary Definitions

-Control-Flow Graphs are useful to ensure forward progress in conversations.

 ### Model
 A Model is the whole prompt structure.
 All state, transitions, and projections are described in a model.